dpaletti/dovado/README.md

     poetry run pytest

 All tests will be ran and their respective outcome shown.
-The coverage in file above will be updated with the latest run.
 Tests are managed through pytest which is used as a testing library and as a test runner.
 Hypothesis is a library used for property based testing.
 Functions which call Vivado are mocked through monkeypatch (from pytest).

 A recap of test coverage can be read by: